linobollansee/pythonic-games/README.md

 - PEP8
   - The CI Python Linter was used for validating adherence to PEP8 guidelines: [https://pep8ci.herokuapp.com/](https://pep8ci.herokuapp.com/)

+Remark: Unfortunately, GitHub doesn't allow adding a newline at the end of the Python file.

 ![Pythonic Games CI Python Linter](/readme/media/pythonic-games-ci-python-linter.png)

 ## Deployment